eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 - **Financial Model**: The financial sustainability of relays is also a concern.
 If the costs of running relays exceed the revenue generated from their operation, it could lead to a reduction in the number of relays, increasing centralization risks and affecting the competitive marketplace for block space.

-The transition towards ePBS involves critical economic and security considerations, especially in the context of Miner Extractable Value (MEV) and proposals like MEV burn.
+The transition towards ePBS involves critical economic and security considerations, especially in the context of MEV and proposals like MEV burn.
 These considerations shape the debate around ePBS, highlighting its potential impact on the Ethereum ecosystem.
 Here's an exploration of these aspects:

 ### Economic Considerations